chanduputta/woundcarer_FRT-project/README.md

 Developer tools

-* **Bot Framework Composer:** Mostly the project is developed with minimal code using this composer.
+* **Bot Framework Composer:** Mostly the project is developed with minimum code using this composer.
 * **Visual studio 2022**

 ## Building process highlights